Performance insights: Get actionable insights on your website's performance

 - Click on the Timeline to move the playhead to view a particular frame.

-- Use the Zoom in and Zoom out control at the bottom to zoom.
+- Click the Zoom in and Zoom out controls at the bottom to zoom.
+In this case, you zoom based on the playhead.

 - Drag the horizontal scroll bar at the bottom to move the timeline left and right.

-- Alternatively, you can use keyboard shortcuts to zoom, move the timeline left and right.
+Alternatively, you can use keyboard shortcuts.
 Click on the ? button to view the shortcuts.

 View performance insights